AnomMAN: Detect Anomaly on Multi-view Attributed Networks: The Proposed Method

 \subsubsection{Network Structure Reconstruction Decoder}

-In multi-view attributed networks $\mathcal{G}$, we need to reconstruct all sub-networks in all views.
+{On} multi-view attributed networks $\mathcal{G}$, all sub-networks in all views are reconstructed.
 In other words, for a specific sub-network $\mathcal{G}^{(\varphi_k)}$, structure reconstruction means reconstructing the adjacency matrix in each view.
-To get the linked probability of two nodes, we firstly get the inner-product value between two node representations and use the Sigmoid function to project the value into the interval $(0, 1)$.
+To get the linked probability of two nodes, we first get the inner-product value between two node representations and use the {sigmoid} function to project the value into the interval $(0, 1)$.
 The probability that node $v_i$ and node $v_j$ are linked can be calculated as:

 where $\sigma(\cdot): \mathbb{R} \to (0, 1)$ is the sigmoid function.

 Accordingly, the reconstructed adjacency matrix $\hat{\mathbf{A}}^{(\varphi_k)}$ can be calculated as: